GoogleCloudPlatform/bank-of-anthos/extras/cloudshell/tutorial.md

 2. If prompted to select a Skaffold Profile, select **[default]**.

-3. Select **Yes** to confirm your current context.
+3. Select **Use current context** to confirm your current context.

 4. If you're using a GKE cluster, you'll need to confirm your container image registry.

-Cloud Code uses configurations defined in <walkthrough-editor-open-file filePath="skaffold.yaml">skaffold.yaml</walkthrough-editor-open-file> to build and deploy the app. *It may take a minute for the deploy to complete.*
+Cloud Code uses configurations defined in <walkthrough-editor-open-file filePath="skaffold.yaml">skaffold.yaml</walkthrough-editor-open-file> to build and deploy the app. *It may take a few minutes for the deploy to complete.*

 5. Once the app is running, the local URLs will be displayed in the <walkthrough-editor-spotlight spotlightId="output">Output</walkthrough-editor-spotlight> terminal.